ariffjeff/houdini-packages/README.md

 # houdini-packages
-A generalized configuration setup for allowing Houdini to locate and use any plugins HDAs, plugins, and scripts.
+An easy, generalized configuration setup for allowing Houdini to locate and use any plugins HDAs, plugins, and scripts.

-The provided files are configured on the idea that most, if not all, of your HDAs, plugins, and scripts are placed in a single custom directory.
+Most of the provided `.json` files are configured on the idea that all of your HDAs, plugins, and scripts are placed in a single custom directory in some  arbitrary location of your choice.
 This makes managing everything convenient.

 # Install HDAs, plugins, and scripts
 For this configuration, any HDAs (aka "otls"), plugins, and scripts would be in the relevant folder inside your custom directory: